 This pain feels like it’s coming from your breasts.
 But it’s actually radiating from somewhere else, often the chest wall.

 Usually, the pain gets better with rest, nonsteroidal anti-inflammatory meds (NSAIDs), and sometimes cortisone injections.

 If you strain your pectoralis major muscle (that’s located beneath and around your breasts) it also can feel like your breasts are the source of the pain.
 This can result from activities like lifting, raking, and shoveling.

 Though mastitis usually occurs in women who are breastfeeding, it can happen at any age.
-If your clothes chafe against your nipples, that can irritate them, too.
+If your clothes chafe against your nipples, that also can irritate them.
 It can let in bacteria that may lead to infection.